 Without going through the details called out in Section 2.3.1 and Section 2.3.2 if sufficient bandwidth exists to support them, reservations of other precedence levels or other applications may also be installed across this network.
 If the "routine" reservations already described are for voice, for example, and sufficient bandwidth is available under the relevant policy, a reservation for voice at the "priority" precedence level might be installed.
 Due to the mechanics of preemption, however, this would not expand the existing "routine" reservations in the interface and inner domains, as doing this causes loss of information - how much of the reservation is now "routine" and how much is "priority"?
-Rather, this new reservations for traffic of its application class at its precedence between that aggregator and deaggregator.
+Rather, this new reservation will open up a separate set of tunnels or security associations for traffic of its application class at its precedence between that aggregator and deaggregator.